-Aside from being the perfect beach island getaway, Matukad also has rock formations that you can not only marvel at but also climb on.
-This one of the most famous islands in Caramoan and the entirety of Camarines Sur, so it can get crowded during peak seasons, which is usually from April to June.
-The island also owes some of its fame to the fact that it is where the local reality TV show “Survivor” was filmed.
+Aside from being the perfect beach island getaway, Matukad also has rock formations that you can marvel at and climb on.
+This one of the most famous islands in Caramoan and Camarines Sur’s entirety can get crowded during peak seasons, usually from April to June.
+The island also owes some of its fame because it is where the local reality TV show “Survivor” was filmed.
 In 2016, the entire island was temporarily closed for this.

 8. Our Lady of Peace Grotto Shrine Park

 The Lady of Peace Grotto enshrines a 26-foot tall statue of the Blessed Virgin Mary and is considered the biggest and tallest one in the Philippines.
 The statue is pure white and stands in the middle of a piece of a platform with no roof, making it look as if it is glowing under the sun.
 At night, the statue is lighted to guide the fishermen.
 Getting to the statue requires you to climb almost 530 steps, so make sure to be prepared.
 It is said that the monument can grant three wishes.